Corian Worktop Cost

 3. Clean Up

 At this stage, any necessary clean up could take place.
-Once done, you’re Corian worktop will be good to use.
+Once done, your Corian worktop is ready to use.

 Can I Install Corian Worktops Myself?

-In general, it is suitable to fit a Corian worktop DIY.
-However, it’s important that you have the right skills and knowledge and understand the necessary safety steps involved.
+Although technically you could fit a Corian worktop DIY, the majority of manufacturers advise using certified fabricators to maintain their warranty when installing.
+However, if you are doing so yourself, it’s important that you have the right skills and knowledge and understand the necessary safety steps involved.

 The safety steps required include: